Thalika Gunaratne

 Thalika Gunaratne (born 9 March 1975) is a Sri Lankan former cricketer.
-She played thirteen Women's One Day International matches for Sri Lanka women's national cricket team.
+She played 13 Women's One Day International (WODI) matches for Sri Lanka women's national cricket team.

+Gunaratne made her WODI debut against the Netherlands on 25 November 1997.
 She was part of Sri Lanka's squad for the 2005 Women's Cricket World Cup.
+She played her last WODI against England, in March 2005.